 Long-term Benelux resident Tim Skelton gives you an insider’s tour of one of Europe’s lesser-known destinations, a micro-capital that proves size isn’t everything.

-1500-1700.
-Either walk across the Grand Duchess Charlotte Bridge that spans the Alzette Valley, or take the easier bus, to reach Kirchberg Plateau.
-On the far side is the Museum of Modern Art, Mudam (3 Park Dräi Eechelen, 453 7851), a masterpiece of white limestone and glass created by renowned architect I M Pei.
-Its light interior spaces host regularly changing exhibitions by contemporary artists.
-Next door is an equally impressive old-stone fortress.
-Fort Thüngen is home to the Musée Dräi Eechelen (5 Park Dräi Eechelen, 264 335) – named for the three ‘acorn’ sculptures that adorn its front facade.
-The museum recounts the often violent story of the city’s fortifications – there’s even a real French guillotine inside.
-One star is a massive copper model of the city, made in 1903, which shows how it looked in 1867.
+After lunch, hop on one of the many buses that will take you over the Alzette Valley to the Kirchberg Plateau.
+This is where you’ll find the striking Museum of Modern Art, Mudam (3 Park Dräi Eechelen, 453 7851), a masterpiece of white limestone and glass created by I M Pei.
+It hosts a variety of regularly changing exhibitions.
+Next door, the equally impressive (but much older) stone fortress, Fort Thüngen, is home to the Musée Dräi Eechelen (5 Park Dräi Eechelen, 264 335) – named for the three ‘acorn’ sculptures adorning its facade.
+The museum recounts the violent story of the city’s fortifications – there’s even a real French guillotine inside – but the real centrepiece is a huge copper model of the city, made in 1903, showing how it looked in 1867.

 Book now and make your own 24 hour adventure, with our flights from London to Luxembourg

 Written by World Travel Guide.